-As always, our top priority is to keep our participants, volunteers and staff safe.
-In light of our current reality, we have reviewed and updated our medical protocols and practices using recommendations from the Centers for Disease Control and Prevention (CDC), North Carolina State Department of Health and Human Services (NC DHHS), American Camp Association (ACA), and with guidance from our Camp Medical Advisory Committee.
+Ensuring a safe Camp experience requires a partnership among all of us.
+Our top priority is to keep our families, volunteers and staff safe.
+In light of our current reality, we have elevated our medical protocols and practices using recommendations from the Centers for Disease Control and Prevention (CDC), American Camp Association (ACA), North Carolina State Health and Human Services, Pamlico County Health Department, and with guidance from our Camp Medical Advisory Committee.

-Use this form to track your temperature and screen your symptoms during the 14 days prior to your arrival at camp.
+- Use this form to track your temperature and screen your symptoms.

 Arrival at camp